WE’RE THE SAILING MAGAZINE FOR THE REST OF US. WE’RE HONORED YOU’RE CONSIDERING WRITING FOR US.

 We publish articles focused on pride of ownership and articles that discuss upgrades, maintenance, refits, and restoration of good old boats.
 We also publish sailing stories in which the writer messed up and lived to tell us about it, to teach us what they learned.
 We like thoughtful ruminations on the sailing life.
 We also publish histories of the companies and personalities associated with the sailing industry.

+Though some of our stories might involve cruising, we are not a long distance live aboard cruising magazine.
 Because these themes are well-covered by other magazines, we do not publish:

 - Destination articles